There are two ways you can get a tooth abscess.

 The best way to treat it is with a root canal treatment.
 Click the link to learn more about root canal treatment.
 We have a number of pages of information that you can read about this.

 Some people prefer tooth extraction thinking it is easier.
-But not only does a missing tooth lead to possibly serious jaw problems and damage of other teeth, but it is the most traumatic type of dental appointment I know about.
+But not only does a missing tooth lead to possibly serious jaw problems and damage of other teeth, but it is the most traumatic type of dental appointment I know.

 The second way is that you can have a gum infection.
 This can come either because of gum disease or an impacted wisdom tooth or other impacted tooth.
 Since this isn’t inside the tooth, your body defenses will be at work.
 Treatment of the gum infection would involve a thorough cleaning of the root surfaces and other procedures to fight gum disease.
 There are specialists called periodontists that have advanced training in the treatment of gum disease.

-Or, in the case of impaction, the treatment would be wisdom teeth removal.
+Or, in the case of impaction, the treatment would be wisdom tooth removal.